Mediterranean Feta & Shrimp Pasta Recipe, an easy pasta dinner with shrimp, asparagus, tomatoes, pasta, and feta cheese.

 - 2 tablespoons olive oil divided

-- 1 bunch (about 1 lb.) of fresh asparagus, ends cut off then cut in half or thirds if long
+- 1 pound fresh asparagus, ends cut off then cut in half or thirds if long

 - 1/2 cup wine (optional)